wallpants/pantsdown/README.md

 Pantsdown is a **Markdown** to **HTML** converter.
 It attempts to render markdown similar to how GitHub does it plus some features developed specifically for [github-preview.nvim](https://github.com/wallpants/github-preview.nvim).

-If you need a feature that's supported by GitHub and is not already listed in the [Roadmap](#-roadmap), feel free to open an issue.

 ## [▶️ Demo](https://wallpants.github.io/pantsdown/)

 ## 📦 Installation